 I’m sure the lady that sent me the email is a terribly nice person, so I take no joy in calling her a tediously underdeveloped chimp, but unfortunately that’s exactly what she is.
 The million dollar question is, what the hell did she think she was signing up for when she agreed to be a Tenant Guarantor, and why is she at her wits’ end?

-It’s tragic accepting that people can be so painfully dim.
-She’s got her nuts in a twist because she’s being asked to act upon the responsibility she agreed to.
+Essentially, she’s got her nuts in a twist because she’s being asked to act upon the responsibility she agreed to.
 Heaven forbid!
+Of course, she’s not the only one; this is a common cry among guarantors.

 There’s nothing wrong with being a Tenant Guarantor